microsoft/Windows-driver-samples/storage/miniports/lsi_u3/README.md

 ---
 topic: sample
-description: An adapter driver for use with Parallel SCSI Host Bus Adapters or on-motherboard solutions that use the LSI 53C1010 SCSI ASIC.
+description: "An adapter driver for use with Parallel SCSI Host Bus Adapters or on-motherboard solutions that use the LSI 53C1010 SCSI ASIC."
 languages:
 - cpp
 products: